ElasticEmail/elasticemail-js/docs/VerificationsApi.md

 Get Files Verification Results

 Returns a list of uploaded files, their statuses and results.
-Required Access Level: VerifyEmails, ViewEmailVerifications
+Required Access Level: VerifyEmails

 ### Example